tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 There are three ways to capture this context:
  * Directly on an [event](#events), using the `tags` property.
  * Directly on a [page](#pages), using the `tags` property.
 These tags will be sent along with any event that happens on that page.
- * Finally, you can use this `tags` call directly to add context without activating a page and tracking a pageview.
+ * Finally, you can use this `tags` method directly to add context without activating a page and tracking a pageview.
 This is equivalent to the previous option, but it can be used when pages are already being activated using URL targeting.

 #### Parameters